piphoto/piphotoclient/README.md

 [Install]
 WantedBy=dev-ccapture.device
 ```
-The last thing we have to do for the basic setup is to add a simple shell script:
+We add a simple shell script for starting gphoto2 with our parameters:
 ```
 sudo touch /usr/bin/cap
 ```